facebook/componentkit/_docs/30-components-cant-be-delegates.md

 ---
-title: Components Can't Be Delegates
+title: Components Can't Be Delegates Directly
 layout: docs
 permalink: /docs/components-cant-be-delegates.html
 ---

+TL;DR: You can use `CKComponentDelegateAttribute` to configure a delegate for a view to proxy delegate methods back to your component.

 Components are **short-lived**, and their lifecycle is not under your control.
 Thus they should not be delegates or `NSNotification` observers.